Lori DiPrete Brown, MS, MTS

 Faculty Associate, School of Medicine and Public Health

 Lori DiPrete Brown, a global public health practitioner with experience in over 13 countries, joined the UW-Madison School of Medicine and Public Health (SMPH) in 2003.
-She has played a leadership role in fostering and sustaining global health education and partnerships campuswide.
+She has played a leadership role in fostering and sustaining global health education and partnerships campus-wide.
 She serves on the faculty of the UW SMPH where she directs UW’s Graduate Certificate in Global Health, serves as co-principal investigator on UW’s Undergraduate Educational Initiative in Global Public Health, and co-chairs Wisconsin without Borders, a campus-wide global service learning effort.
+In 2012 she received the Dean’s teaching award for excellence in medical education.
 DiPrete Brown graduated from Yale College (BA, 1983), the Harvard School of Public Health (MS, 1988) and the Harvard Divinity School (MTS, 1988).
 She served in the U.S. Peace Corps in Honduras from 1983 to 1985.

 DiPrete Brown’s contributions to education and engagement programs of the Global Health Institute are informed by 15 years of experience with international agencies including the U.S. Peace Corps, USAID, the Pan American Health Organization, WHO, Care, and Save the Children.
 She co-directs a highly subscribed undergraduate course entitled Introduction to Public Health: Local to Global Perspectives, which provides students with a framework for future public health study, service and citizenship.
 Her graduate seminar, Foundations for Global Health Practice, prepares students for field placements around the world, emphasizing place-based knowledge, reflection, measurable impacts, participatory planning and mutual benefits.
 In addition, DiPrete Brown offers courses in two of her areas of expertise: health care quality improvement in low-resource settings and programs for orphans and vulnerable children.